eluebke/ftdi-d2xx/README.md

 ## Current status

-As I don't have a FTDI-device handy right now the code is not tested, but it should work.
-I'll probably be able to test it in the middle of october (2017).
+The code is tested and should work out of the box.

 I know it is bad practice to just do everything sequentially in the main function but I frankensteined that code out of a larger project and putting it all in pretty, nice functions would have taken too much time.
 Maybe I'll do that later, maybe not. ;-)